Learn about charging your batteries from renewable resources and what it costs.

 It should be noted that not all charge controllers with MPPT function equally well.
-Some systems are course and do not respond immediately to light changes, causing the output to fall if a shadow falls on the panel.
+Some systems are irregular and do not respond immediately to light changes, causing the output to fall if a shadow falls on the panel.
 Other systems drop off too early and do not fully utilize low light conditions.

 Figure 1: Voltage and current from source a solar cell at varying sunlight.

 MPPT finds the best power point where the vertical power line meets the dropping voltage curves.
 (VxA=W)

 You may ask: “Why can I not simply plug a 12V solar panel directly into my laptop or mobile phone?”
 This should work in principle, but it is not recommended.
 The inverter is responsible to transform the incoming DC voltage from the solar panel or wind turbine to the correct voltage range.
 In bright sunlight, the voltage of a 12V solar panel can go up to 40V, and this could damage the host.